bhaveshjain1612/Robotics-Lab-2/README.md

-# Robotics-Lab-2
+# Self Balancing Platform
-A repository containing the key codes for robotics lab 2 for 5th semester Mechatronics
+This repository servess as the core reource and code dump for the 5th semester Robotics Lab 2 miniproject.